itslinotlie/google-app-scripts/spreadsheet-to-form.md

 | Progress Bar<br>(True) | <img src="https://imgur.com/v98VDbV.png" alt="One Response SS" height=75%> |
 | Link to Respond Again<br>(False) | <img src="https://imgur.com/mRTH1od.png" alt="One Response SS" height=75%> |
 | Publishinng Summary<br>(True) | <img src="https://imgur.com/yEhXXyp.png" alt="One Response SS" height=75%> |

+### Random Question Subset

+Have 20 questions stored but only want 5 on the quiz?
+If order and which questions are chosen aren't a priority, this is for you.
+Currently supporting multiple choice, checkbox, shortanswer, and paragraph question types, you are able to choose how many questions from each category you wish to include in the form.
+However, due to the randomness, all other question types will not appear on the Form.

 ## FAQ